arxoft/mkvh/README.md

 # mkvh
 A humble bash script to help create Apache Virtual Host on an Ubuntu based OS.
-Usage, run `./mkvh` and follow.

 **Usage:**

-mkvh can be used in any of the following ways.
+`mkvh` can be used in any of the following ways.

 ```
 ./mkvh